Getting Started with Blazor DatePicker Component in Web App

 Install Syncfusion® Blazor Calendars and Themes NuGet in the Blazor Web App

-To add Blazor DatePicker component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.Calendars and Syncfusion.Blazor.Themes.
+To add the Blazor DatePicker component, open the NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search for and install Syncfusion.Blazor.Calendars and Syncfusion.Blazor.Themes.

 NOTE